terabyte25/tes3mp-android/README.md

 # OpenMW for Android

+## Notes from fork maintainer
+This is forked from xyzz/openmw-android, and implements (alpha) support for tes3mp.
+All credits go to the tes3mp team and OpenMW team for making this possible, as well as Schnibbsel for helping me test it.

 ## Building

 There are two steps for building OpenMW for Android.
 The first step is building C/C++ libraries.
 The second step is building the Java launcher.